 Can the Scrum Master and the Product Owner be the Same Person?

-Most people ask me a question: Hey Venkatesh, can you tell me that whether a person can simultaneously handle the responsibilities of a Scrum Master and a Product Owner at the same time?
+Most people ask me a question: Hey Venkatesh, can you tell me whether a person can simultaneously handle the responsibilities of a Scrum Master and a Product Owner?

 We need to turn the pages of the Scrum Guide for a clear definition.
 The definition of a Scrum Team is: